cfclrk/setenv-file/README.md

 -   Use existing environment variables
 -   Define an environment variable and use it in successive lines
 -   A `~` is expanded if it is the first character in the value
+-   If a value starts with \`nosubst:\`, no variable substitution will be performed.
+You need this if there is a literal `$` in the value.

 # Development